-Development Incentives for Community Benefit, Additional Criteria - Priority One Developers of lots bounded by Caversham and Cheriton Street will be encouraged to cede land and contribute towards the establishment of the green link between the two streets, in line with the plan developed by the City.
+Development Incentives for Community Benefit, Additional Criteria - Priority One

+Developers of lots bounded by Caversham and Cheriton Street will be encouraged to cede land and contribute towards the establishment of the green link between the two streets, in line with the plan developed by Vincent.

-Development Incentives for Community Benefit, Additional Criteria - Priority TwoDevelopers will have the opportunity to contribute towards the project costs of the green link in line with the plan developed by the City.
+Development Incentives for Community Benefit, Additional Criteria - Priority Two

+Developers will have the opportunity to contribute towards the project costs of the green link in line with the plan developed by Vincent.

-Timeframe: 2025/26-2026/27 Lead: City / Private Budget: \$600,000 \$600,000 Source: External
+Timeframe: 2025/26 - 2026/27 Lead: City/Private Budget: \$600,000 Source: External

-5.2 ACCESSIBLE CITY
+ACCESSIBLE CITY

-Sets out the actions and projects which enhance connectivity, improve the use of public transport, deliver parking efficiencies, and create a more pedestrian and cycle friendly North Claisebrook.
+Sets out the actions and projects which enhance connectivity, improve the use of public transport, deliver parking efficiencies, and create a more pedestrian and cycle-friendly North Claisebrook.

-ACTION 5.
-ACTION 5.2.1 PREPARE A PLAN TO IMPROVE THE PEDESTRIAN ENVIRONMENT CROSSING LORD STREET As a four-lane main road and major vehicle thoroughfare, Lord Street presents a significant barrier to the pedestrian connectivity of North Claisebrook with the rest of Perth.
-Rationale The distance between the formal, signalised crossings at Bulwer Street and Edward Street is approximately 400 meters, and has resulted in pedestrians frequently making informal crossings of Lord Street between these nodes, particularly on HBF Park event days.
-Furthermore, the crossing signal phasing at Bulwer Street is unfavourably short for pedestrial presenting a safety risk.
-Rationale There is an opportunity to investigate design interventions to improve the experience for pedestrians crossing Lord Street.
-This can include the introduction of a pelican crossing between the existing signalised intersections and increasing the pedestrian crossing phasing at the Bulwer Street signalised intersection. introduction of a pelican crossing It is anticipated that any suitable interventions identified by this investigation would be delivered by the City in consultation and/or collaboration with Main Roads Western Australia (MRWA).
-Delivery Undertake an investigation of potential design interventions to apply to Lord Street betwee Bulwer Street and Edward Street to improve the pedestrian connectivity.
+ACTION 5.2.1 PREPARE A PLAN TO IMPROVE THE PEDESTRIAN ENVIRONMENT CROSSING LORD STREET

+As a four-lane main road and major vehicle thoroughfare, Lord Street presents a significant barrier to the pedestrian connectivity of North Claisebrook with the rest of Perth.

+The distance between the formal, signalised crossings at Bulwer Street and Edward Street is approximately 400m, and has resulted in pedestrians frequently making informal crossings of Lord Street between these nodes, particularly on HBF Park event days.
+Furthermore, the crossing signal phasing at Bulwer Street is unfavourably short for pedestrians, presenting a safety risk.

+There is an opportunity to investigate design interventions to improve the experience for pedestrians crossing Lord Street.
+This can include the introduction of a pelican crossing between the existing signalised intersections and increasing the pedestrian crossing phasing at the Bulwer Street signalised intersection.

+It is anticipated that any suitable interventions identified by this investigation would be delivered by the City of Vincent in consultation and/or collaboration with Main Roads Western Australia (MRWA).

+Undertake an investigation of potential design interventions to apply to Lord connectivity.
 In consultation with MRWA, prepare a plan to deliver these interventions and seek external funding opportunities where possible.

+Street between Bulwer Street and Edward Street to improve the pedestrian

+Delivery

-Timeframe: 2024/25-2025/26 Lead: City / Private Budget: \$50,000 Source: Internal / External
+Timeframe: 2024/25 - 2025/26 Lead: City/Private Budget: \$50,000 Source: Internal/External

-ACTION 5.2.2 PREPARE A PLAN TO IMPROVE THE PEDESTRIAN ENVIRONMENT SURROUNDING GLADSTONE STREET RESERVE TO BE DELIVERED BY DEVELOPERS IN PARTNERSHIP WITH THE CITY Rationale The community's aspiration for the Claisebrook precinct includes the enhancement of Gladstone Street Reserve as the civic heart of the precinct.
-Additionally, the inHabit place audit of Gladstone Street undertaken in early 2023 showed that the park was frequently used by patrons of surrounding businesses as a breakout space, and it is anticipated that development provisions for the land around the park will encourage active uses at ground floor, such as alfresco dining.
-The City can investigate further enhancements to the public realm that will improve pedestrian connectivity between businesses and the park, such as widening footpaths, reducing vehicle speeds and creating at-grade pedestrian crossings.
-The City will undertake an investigation of potential design interventions to apply to the roads around Gladstone Street Reserve to improve and prioritise pedestrian connectivity.
+ACTION 5.2.2 PREPARE A PLAN TO IMPROVE THE PEDESTRIAN ENVIRONMENT SURROUNDING GLADSTONE STREET RESERVE TO BE DELIVERED BY DEVELOPERS IN PARTNERSHIP WITH THE CITY

+The community's aspiration for the Claisebrook precinct includes the enhancement of Gladstone Street Reserve as the civic heart of the precinct.
+Additionally, the in Habit place audit of Gladstone Street undertaken in early 2023 showed that the park was frequently used by patrons of surrounding businesses as a breakout space, and it is anticipated that development provisions for the land around the park will Rationale | encourage active uses at ground floor, such as alfresco dining.

+The City of Vincent can investigate further enhancements to the public realm that will improve pedestrian connectivity between businesses and the park, such as widening footpaths, reducing vehicle speeds and creating atgrade pedestrian crossings.

+Vincent will undertake an investigation of potential design interventions to apply to the roads around Gladstone Street Reserve to improve and prioritise pedestrian connectivity.
 A plan will then be prepared outlining these design interventions.
 It is anticipated that upgrades identified can be delivered by developers seeking development incentives for community benefit.

-Delivery Developers v - contribute to dditional Criteria - Priority Two wards the project costs of the identified Timeframe: 2024/25 onwards Lead: City / Private Budget: \$600,000 Source: External
+Development Incentives for Community Benefit, Additional Criteria - Priority Two Developers will have the opportunity to contribute towards the project costs of the identified design interventions from Vincent's plan.

+Timeframe: 2024/25 onwards Lead: City/Private Budget: \$600,000 Source: External